Crab Fried Rice

 Ingredients

-• 2 tablespoons vegetable oil (or olive or avocado or peanut oil)
+• 2 tablespoons vegetable oil (or avocado, olive, or peanut oil)

 • 2 cloves garlic, minced

-• ½ cup shredded carrots (or stir fry vegetables)
+• ½ cup shredded carrots (or any quick-cooking vegetable)

 • ½ teaspoon salt